Ever feel guilty for wanting space from the people who raised you?

 Here are some steps to guide your self-reflection process:

-• What are you afraid of?
+What are you afraid of?
 If setting boundaries with family members was easy, we wouldn't need to write this article!
 Think about what you're worried about or what is holding you back.
 Understand that your family members may raise their eyebrows at first, but if they love you, they'll accept the things you need.
-In some cases, it may take time, and there may be a few false starts, but you will reach your destination in the end.
+In some cases, it may take time and involve a few false starts, but you will reach your destination in the end.
 If you're worried about rejection, ask yourself honestly how likely the outcome is.
 Probably not very.

 In 'Drama Free,' Nedra Glover Tawwab offers useful tips on setting boundaries and identifying troubling patterns.
 We often don't realize how someone's behavior upsets us until we sit down to really think about it.
 Glover Tawwab urges you to think carefully about your role in not only enabling but perhaps maintaining toxic patterns from family members.